-502.6 Curing.
+502.6.11 Curing.
 Immediately after the finishing operations have been completed and as soon as marring of the concrete will not occur, the entire surface and exposed edges of the newly placed concrete shall be covered and cured in accordance with one of the following methods.
 The concrete shall not be left exposed for more than 30 minutes between stages of curing or during the curing period.

-502.6.1 White Pigmented Membrane.
+502.6.11.1 White Pigmented Membrane.
 After the free water has left the pavement surface, the entire surface shall be sealed by spraying with a uniform application of white pigmented membrane curing material.
 The contractor shall provide satisfactory equipment to ensure uniform mixture and coverage of curing material, without loss, on the pavement at the rate of not less than one gallon for each 200 square feet.
 If rain falls on the newly coated pavement before the film has dried sufficiently to resist damage, or if the film is damaged in any other way, the contractor shall apply additional curing material to the affected portions.
 All areas cut by finishing tools subsequent to the application of the curing material shall immediately be given new applications at the rate specified above.
 If hairline cracking develops before the membrane can be applied, the concrete shall be initially cured with wet burlap in accordance with Sec 502.6.2 before the membrane is placed.
 Membrane curing shall not be used on Portland cement concrete base.
-Emulsified asphalt may be used to cure the concrete base if the surface course is to be a bituminous type.
+Emulsified asphalt may be used to cure the concrete base if the surface coarse is to be a bituminous type.

-502.6.2 Burlap.
+502.6.11.2 Burlap.
 The top surface of the concrete shall be temporarily covered with thoroughly damp burlap after the concrete has set sufficiently to prevent marring of the surface.
 Burlap shall be handled in such a manner that contact with earth or other deleterious substances is avoided.
 All burlap, except burlap previously used for curing concrete, shall be thoroughly washed.
 The burlap shall be kept thoroughly wet until removed for application of the final curing material.
 Neither the top nor the edge of the concrete shall be left unprotected for more than 30 minutes.
 When the burlap is removed, white pigmented membrane curing material shall be continued by one of the approved methods.